TaskRatchet/TaskRatchet.com/src/help/api-v1.md

-# API
+# API v1

-::: warning
+::: info
 This version of the API is stable.
-Future features will be added in a second, yet-to-be-released version of the API.
+Future features will be added to [version 2](/help/api-v2).
 :::

 TaskRatchet has an API you can use to list, update, and create new tasks, among other things.